 8. Subtract your credits from your tax.

-9. Other taxes: This refers to self-employment tax, unreported Social Security and Medicare Tax, additional IRA tax, or advance EIC payments.
+9. Other taxes: This section refers to self-employment tax, unreported Social Security and Medicare Tax, additional IRA tax, or advance EIC payments.

 10. Total tax: This is all the tax you owe, minus your credits.